 We all have spotted those perky little antennas coming from a mile away and ran off screaming: COCKROACH!!

 Don’t they look like aliens with those huge antennas on the top of their heads?

-But have you ever wondered why roaches even have antennas?
+But have you ever wondered why does a cockroach even has an antenna?
 If yes, then today is your lucky day because we just happen to know the answer!

 This part of their body has different functions and in this article, we want to let you know what are those functions.

 Everything about Cockroach Antennas

 The antennas of a cockroach are divided into three specific parts: the first one that attaches the antenna to the head and allows it to move- scape and pedicel, and the third is the flagellum.

 The flagellum is that long slimy part of the cockroach we see coming from a mile away.